 My Flamenco Ukulele Story

-In the early 1980's I was a street performer, mainly in London's Covent Garden area (I was developing what turned out to be a successful and very funny magic act) and one of the other performers was a classical guitarist called Bob Hoy.
+My name is Dave Brown and in the early 1980's I was a street performer, mainly in London's Covent Garden area (I was developing what turned out to be a successful and very funny magic act), and one of the other performers was a classical guitarist called Bob Hoy.
 I always wanted to do an act with Bob, I thought he could be the musical accompaniment for the beginning of my act which was silent and quite slapstick but it never happened and we went our separate ways in the world.